 Keeping class sizes within proper limits is not just a professional right to enable you to do your job better; it’s also an educational benefit for students who can receive more individual attention.
-Contractual class-size limits vary with the school level, type of class and other factors.
-Within the first few days of each school year or term, check with your chapter leader to find out if your classes exceed the appropriate class-size maximums.
-If, after the 10th school day, they exceed those limits, the chapter leader will file a grievance for you.
-This should be done even if the principal says there is neither the space nor the budget allotment to create smaller and/or more classes.
+Contractual class-size limits vary with the school level, type of class and other factors, but they are usually 32 in elementary grades, 33 in intermediate schools (30 in Title 1 intermediate schools), and 34 in high schools.
+Class-size is 25 in kindergarten and 18 in pre-K. Alert your chapter leader if your class or classes exceed these limits.

 For more details, see Article 7M of the contract.